Skill Inventory: How to Do a Self-Assessment of Your Skills and Find Out Your Core Strengths

-A self-assessment can help you determine the self-concept you need to achieve your career goals.
+A skill inventory can help you determine the self-concept you need to achieve your career goals.
 The formula is simple: self-knowledge + self-awareness leads to job search success.
-Follow this guide to learn more about who you are and what you are worth on the job market.
+Follow this guide to learn more about who you are — and what you’re worth on the job market.

 Self-assessment is an efficient technique that helps you become more conscious in your decision-making.
 It echoes your current self-view by measuring your values, skills, and motivations.

-You might already be familiar with self-assessment from school or work.
-But conducting a jobseeker self-evaluation can deliver surprising insights.
-During this process, work-related characteristics and competencies you didn’t realize you had may come to the surface which you never thought you possessed.
+You might already be familiar with self-assessments from school or work.
+But conducting a jobseeker skill inventory and self-assessment can deliver surprising insights.
+During this process, work-related characteristics and competencies you didn’t realize you had may come to the surface.

-The Difference Between a Self Assessment and a Self Evaluation
+The Difference between a Skill Inventory and a Self Evaluation

 A skill inventory is simply a compilation of information about work competencies and skills.
 Self-evaluation, by contrast, is a deeper goal-oriented analysis.
-In a self-evaluation, you’re looking at your performance and how those traits manifest in a real-world context.
-By this logic, a self-assessment is an early step in self-evaluation, where you assess your own work.
-The insights you gain about yourself through an assessment helps you see the root of any issues or weaknesses you discover during a self-evaluation.
+In a self-evaluation, you’re looking at your performance and how your competencies manifest in a real-world context.
+By this logic, a skill inventory and self-assessment is an early step in self-evaluation, where you assess your own work.
+And the insights you gain about yourself through a skill inventory can help you see the root of any issues or weaknesses you discover during a self-evaluation.

 Are You Ready to Assess Yourself?

-Now that you are equipped with the theoretical background of a self-assessment, it’s time to find out to what extent you truly know yourself.
+Now that you’re equipped with the purpose of a self-assessment and skill inventory, it’s time to find out how well you truly know yourself.

 Below, you will find handy tools for your self-assessment and skill inventory.
-And all you’ll need to complete this is a pen, paper and some focused time.
+And all you’ll need to complete this is a pen, paper, and some focused time.

-Our goal here is to help you determine your motivations and pinpoint your top work values and skills, as well as learning opportunities.
+Our goal here is to help you determine your motivations and pinpoint your top work values and skills, as well as areas for improvement.
 But before you get started, make sure to:

 - Take your time.
 The self-assessment process can take a while.
-If you can’t dedicate much time to it now, put it aside and choose another day.
-As you need to digest a substantial amount of information, we advise you to complete this assessment in multiple sittings.
+If you can’t dedicate enough time now, put it aside and choose another day.
+As you’ll need to digest a substantial amount of information, we advise you to complete this assessment in multiple sittings.

 - Be honest with yourself.

-- Set up in a calm environment so you can stay focused.
+- Set yourself up in a calm environment so you can stay focused.

-Tip: In case you have no work experience, try to translate all the questions and aspects into another scenario where you had to meet requirements.
-E.g. as a student or volunteer.
+Tip: If you don’t have work experience yet, try to consider the questions in another scenario where you had to meet requirements — for instance, as a student or volunteer.

 Figure Out Your Work Values

-These are the work-related values you appreciate the most.
+These are the work-related values that matter most to you.
 We distinguish two work value categories: intrinsic and extrinsic.
 Intrinsic values are basically your input – every principle and effort you foster in a work environment.
-Extrinsic work values, the output, include all the outcomes of your input, and the opportunities a workplace might convey.
+Extrinsic work values, the output, include all the outcomes of your input — and the opportunities a workplace might convey.

-Let’s see your input first.
+Let’s look at your input first.
 What intrinsic values are important to you?
 Choose five values from the list below.
 Feel free to add your own, too.
-Then use each chosen value to answer the questions.
+Then use each chosen value to answer the questions below.